Lullabot/tugboat-hitch/README.md

 # Integrate your project with [Tugboat](https://tugboat.qa)

-Hitch is a command line tool for integrating your project with [Tugboat] (https://tugboat.qa).
+Hitch is a command line tool for integrating your project with [Tugboat](https://tugboat.qa).
 It installs a scaffolding in your git repository for use with Tugboat.
 This includes a Makefile, and a tugboat directory with some starter shell scripts executed by the Makefile.

 ## Installation